Nikitas-io/Restaurant-Reviews/README.md

-# Restaurant Reviews App—Stage 1
+# Restaurant Reviews App

 ## Project Overview

-For the **Restaurant Reviews, stage 1** project, I convert the static webpage provided to a mobile-ready web application.
-I took the static design that lacked accessibility and converted it to be responsive on different sized displays and accessible for screen reader use.
-I also added a service worker to begin the process of creating a seamless offline experience for the user.
+Made this Restaurant Reviews project to a mobile-ready web application from a static design that lacked accessibility and converted it to be responsive on different sized displays and accessible for screen reader use.
+I also added a service worker to begin the process of creating a seamless offline experience for the user, by caching the page's data.

 ## Run the app